 Planning an Italian trip was more difficult than any of my other trips and much worse than I expected.
 And although I don’t normally use travel agents, this was one occasion where I thought that it would have saved me a lot of stress to use one.
 I had to draw up a to-do list, divide it into sub-lists and then work on the details.
 To be honest, it began feeling more like a chore and at some point I even wondered if it was worth the hassle.

-- Apply for Schengen visas.
 One would think that it would make more sense to have ones visas approved then book accommodation but in order to apply for a Schengen visa, one had to have confirmed accommodation first.
 At least our travel insurance was covered by this.
-Read about the convoluted Schengen visa process here.

 Other things I had to do